How we change what others think, feel, believe and do

 A line can be drawn across the wheel roughly separating those hues which can be considered warmer from those which are cooler.
 Warmer hues are more dominant as they stand out more, while cool hues tend to recede and be noticed less.
 Warm is associated with daylight, action, emotion, while cool is associated more with night, calm, reason.
 In graphic design, this difference can be used for example in separating headlines from sub-text.

-Luminance of a color is the perceived brightness.
+Lightness of a color is the perceived brightness.
 Hence, we see yellow as brighter than blue, even though they are both fully saturated.
-These can be measured and hence sequenced in terms of luminance.
+These can be measured and hence sequenced in terms of lightness.
 This is useful when you want colors to stand out, especially if they may be rendered in grayscale.
 With constant saturation and lightness, converted to grayscale, luminance is:

 The primary hues are Red, Green and Blue (RGB).
 They are sometimes called the 'electronic colors' as they are used to display hues in electronic devices where RGB dot clusters are used to create all other colors.
 They are hence referred to as 'additive' hues.